liugangcode/torch-molecule/_sources/api/predictor.rst.txt

 Molecular Property Prediction Models
 =====================================

-The predictor models inherit from the :class:`torch_molecule.base.predictor.BaseMolecularPredictor` class and share common methods for model training, evaluation, prediction and persistence.
+The predictor models inherit from the :class:`BaseMolecularPredictor <torch_molecule.base.predictor.BaseMolecularPredictor>` class and share common methods for model training, evaluation, prediction and persistence.

 .. rubric:: Training and Prediction